Torsion-Induced Quantum Fluctuations in Metric-Affine Gravity using the Stochastic Variational Method: Stochastic Variational Method with Torsion

 which, with normalization $a_0 = 1$, yields $K = -0.0007 H_0^2$.
 Choosing the Planck value $H_0 = 67.4 \text{km}/(\text{s}\cdot\text{Mpc}) \approx 1.438\times10^{-39} \text{MeV}$ we then get

 Thus, the above restriction reduces to

 Since the squared torsion $s^2$ and $a^2$ must be non-negative, this condition cannot be satisfied.
 Consequently, these observations imply that our non-linear Schr\"{o}dinger equation does not admit stationary solutions under the current cosmological constraints.
+We should however add a cautionary remark regarding the application of these cosmological constraints.
+Since our current theoretical framework is non-relativistic and incorporates only spatial geometry, directly applying observational bounds derived from a fully relativistic four-dimensional cosmological framework is not strictly exact.
+Therefore, the constraint based on the cosmological data should be understood merely as an order-of-magnitude estimate.
+A more rigorous evaluation would require a fully covariant extension of SVM, which remains an important subject for future research.

 An additional constraint on the torsion magnitude arises from the fact that torsion could induce small shifts in the hydrogen atom’s energy levels.
 While these shifts are likely negligible compared to the Coulomb potential, evaluating the potential energies at the Bohr radius $R_B$ (assuming $\ln |\Psi (R_B)|^2 \sim 1$) yields the following inequality: